NumerHero/tool.js/README.md

 });
 ```

-then you can make a typewriter effect
+Then you can make a typewriter effect

 [demo](http://numerhero.github.io/assets/download/tool.js/typewriter-demo.html)

-MeanWhile , I also provide some animate function such as
+Meanwhile , I also provide more animate effect , such as

 ```
 easeOut